Interstate 69 in Kentucky: Federal legislation

 On May 2, 2008, the United States House of Representatives passed HR-1195 (SAFETEA-LU Technical Corrections Act of 2008) which designates the Pennyrile Parkway from Henderson to Nortonville and the Western Kentucky Parkway from Nortonville to I-24 at Eddyville as Future I-69.
 It further designates the Audubon Parkway as a future spur (I-X69) of I-69 once necessary upgrades are completed.
-Then-President George W. Bush signed the bill on June 6, 2008, and Future I-69 signs began appearing on the parkways in the middle of 2008.
+President George W. Bush signed the bill on June 6, 2008, and Future I-69 signs began appearing on the parkways in the middle of 2008.
 This legislation applied the Future I-69 designation to the following roadways: